Why This Web Site?

 My web materials are not limited to my own thoughts and experiences -- many other people are quoted in these pages, and I link to other Web sites to provide even more resources.

 I cannot give away all of my time, expertise and materials for free.
-I've got bills to pay and mouths to feed and loved ones to shelter, just like everyone, and the maintenance and hosting of this web site, simple as it is, does come out of my own pocket.
-But this web site, with all of its many free resources will, I hope, provide enough information to those nonprofit organizations that cannot afford to hire a new staff person or consultant to explore, to innovate, to expand and to improve.
+I've got bills to pay and mouths to feed and loved ones to shelter, just like everyone, and the maintenance and hosting of this web site, simple as it is, has real costs - costs I have to pay for.
+The materials on this web site is what I give away for free, and I hope it provides quality information to help nonprofit organizations and NGOs, especially tiny ones, to explore, to innovate, to expand and to improve.
+I also hope it promotes my expertise such that I can get hired and be able to pay my bills - including those for this web site!

 Some mission-based organizations may find the tech-related information on my site too basic; good for you, then, if you have become so advanced.
 I remember back in the 1990s when I would ask a room full of nonprofit representatives had email addresses, and not even one third of the room would raise their hands (advanced organizations should definitely check out TechSoup, which specializes in providing tech-related resources for mission-based organizations).
 But organizations in the developing world, as well as non-tech staff at mission-based organizations in even the USA, still need basic information, and I'm happy to do what I can to provide such (and be sure to check out my Stages of Maturity in Nonprofit Organizations Using Online Services).